isomerpages/moe-navalbasesec/_student-development/Character & Citizenship Edu/Education and Career Guidance (ECG).md

 </td>
 <td colspan="4" width="612">
 <p>1.&nbsp;Enable the individual to explore viable education and career options through the provision of accurate and comprehensive information</p>
 <p>2.
-Nurture one&rsquo;s self awareness, self directedness and life skills to set wise goals, to continually learn, and add value to their future workplace</p>
+Nurture one’s self awareness, self directedness and life skills to set wise goals, to continually learn, and add value to their future workplace</p>
 <p>3.&nbsp;Inculcate an appreciation for the value of all occupations and how they contribute to the well-functioning of society</p>
 <p>4.&nbsp;Equip our students with skills and means to positively engage their parents and other career influencers</p>
 </td>